sheikhartin/notebooks-everywhere/README.md

 - [Gradio demo](Gradio_Demo.ipynb): Gradio is one of the fastest ways to make a quick demo for your damn functions with a friendly web interface so that anyone can use it!

-- [Python codes executor](Python_Codes_Executor.ipynb): An executor of Python codes that has many bugs!
+- [Python code executor](Python_Code_Executor.ipynb): An executor of Python code that has many bugs!

 #### Algorithms